Employee Referral Program: How To Get It Right ?

-When measuring the effectiveness of your employee referral program, not all your indicators should be along the lines of hiring.
-You should also measure the other outcomes such as employee participation, brand reach, number of new candidates added to the talent pool etc.
+“While measuring the effectiveness of your employee referral program, look beyond the number of resulting hires.
+Take into account the outcomes such as employee participation, brand reach, number of new candidates added to the talent pool.,”

 How many of your employees re-refer people?
 If you see a drop in the number of repeat referrals, you should identify why and fix it.
 Usual suspects – slow hiring process, lack of status updates on previous referrals, bad candidate experiences previously etc.